hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 * Almost everyone is white -- with the exception of the *executive* and the *professor*.
 Notably, the *executive* was also the only image that broke the gender stereotype.
 * The women are almost all pretty.
 * Two occupations are illustrated by girls -- *cake decorator* and *teaching assistant*.
 There are no such cases with boys.
-* The men are generally more age-diverse, tending toward older than the women, and they aren't as pretty overall.
+* The men are generally more age-diverse, tending toward older than the women, and they aren't as pretty overall.[^4]
 * The laborers -- the *farmer*, *groundskeeper*, and *carpenter* -- are older.
 So were the two non-white people.
 There was a similar trend in [part 1](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) with stereotypically ethnic names.

 ### More on race biases and stereotypes